(June, 2015 - Updated March 4, 2019)

 SEO and SEM work together to optimize your brand and create trust with your users and search engines.
 Search engines will start to view your site and your brand as a trusted source as soon as users see your ads and click on your content.

-Since Google replaced the #1 organic position on Google search engine pages with the Zero Position and continuously changing their algorithms, it’s difficult to feel like you’re still in control.
+Since Google replaced the #1 organic position on Google search engine pages with the Zero Position (and continuously updates their algorithms) it’s difficult to feel like you’re still in control.
 But SEM provides you more control.
 As long as you optimize your ads well, develop strong landing pages and set your budget accordingly, you can end up in the #1 spot, even if Google releases a new algorithm update tomorrow.

 Inform Your Long Term Strategy